Photo by Lena Evans / Shutterstock.com

 - Building emergency funds.

 - Tweaking their portfolio to avoid or correct retirement investing blunders.

 On the other hand, folks who are nearing retirement with insufficient nest eggs may need to take more drastic measures and make tougher choices.
-This could mean working longer than you planned to bring in extra income and allow your future Social Security check to grow.
+This could mean working longer than you planned to bring in extra income and allow your future Social Security benefit payments to grow.

 If debt stands between you and golden years, consider enlisting the aid of a reputable credit counselor.

-If you are helping adult children financially, you must say “no.” This includes:
+If you have been helping adult children financially, you must say “no.” This includes:

 - Letting them fund college themselves.

 - Charging them rent, or evicting them so you can rent out their room.